AriFordsham/GHCWiki/frisby2013-q1.md

   - proceed to -O2 once you've identified the primary interesting scenarios
   - (also saves some compile time)
-- always compile with -ticky
+- always compile with -ticky (unless you're concerned about delicate optimizations at CMMand below)
 - to manage compilation of the libraries, use build.mk's GhcLibOpts
 - to manage compilation of the nofib tests, use